Please Log in or Register

 NYC airport collision shows risks of huge planes

 A frightening collision between one of the world’s largest airliners and a commuter jet on a dark, wet tarmac at Kennedy Airport is underscoring worries about ground accidents as U.S. airports begin handling a new generation of giant planes.
-A total of 586 passengers and crew members were aboard the two ...
+A total of 586 passengers and crew members were aboard the two aircraft Monday night when the left wing of an Airbus A380 operated by Air France clipped a Bombardier CRJ-700 ...

 Category: General Aviation